What is your role as a Point of Contact?

 How can you update a provider’s Point of Contact details?

 MyOIA is a secure online portal which you can use to track complaints about a provider and to make changes to your contact details.

-POCs and POC Delegates can invite other complaints-handling staff to create a Provider User MyOIA account.
+Points of Contact and Point of Contact Delegates can invite other complaints-handling staff to create a Provider User MyOIA account.
 You can find out more on the MyOIA Help page.

-It is very important that your contact details and those of any POC Delegates are kept up to date.
+It is very important that your contact details and those of any Point of Contact Delegates are kept up to date.
 Please make sure you tell us about any changes by updating MyOIA.
 If you have any difficulty with this, you can email the changes to email@example.com.

 Contact Gemma, our Provider Liaison Officer

 If you have any questions about being our Point of Contact or need more information, please get in touch with Gemma Slade at email@example.com.

 Our e-newsletters are a good way to keep up to date with our latest news and information.